 What I can vouch, at least for now, is this: The peace arising from inner space is delightful.
 There is perfect stillness.
 I am clear of all thoughts whatsoever.
 I am free!

-I had not thought about writing on this topic but an experience with the Gap came up last week while I was in Thailand.
+I had not thought about writing on this topic but an experience with the Gap, the space between thoughts, came up last week while I was in Thailand.
 Fresh from listening to Ajahn Brahm’s talks during the retreat, I was aware of one when it happened.

 The Gap Experienced

 I wanted to be alone.
 I decided to meditate on the beach on the last afternoon of my meditation retreat in Thailand.
 I chose a deck chair, with no one near and under the shade of a huge umbrella.
 The day was cool; the weather perfect.

 It was quiet all around.
 Except for the sounds of the waves washing the ocean shore.
 I watched as the waves gave way to white foam, before rippling off and disappearing into the sands.
 The beach was beautiful and pristine.